havertz2110/havertz2110.github.io/content/about/index.md

 ---

-Hi, u can  find me as Ryū-yi, ryu-yi, or any preference of it :)
+Hi, im havertz21 :)

 I'm currently:
 - Studying Information Security (Honor Program) at University of Information Technology VNU HCM city ~~
 - Chilling in [UIT InsecLab](https://inseclab.uit.edu.vn/) <3
 - Playing ctf with bros in [phis1Ng__](https://ctftime.org/team/213093) :D

-My currently working areas are DFIR, Reverse and AI (haha Im just a mid one).
+My currently working areas are Misc, Reverse and AI (haha Im just a mid one).

 If u have the same interest as me, feel free to send me a message :D, we can have small talks about them, see ya !!!